PINTO0309/onnx2tf/docs/fb_refactor8_pull_request_description.md

 `5`, affected `636`, and standard `92 / 55 / 196 / 2 / 11` sequential tests
 pass.
 The phase store remains exactly 128 IDs and 128 owners, and the unconsumed-result inventory decreases from 39 to 38.

+The next characterization freezes unconditional late affine/Concat cleanup followed by optional elementwise fan-out cleanup before changing production.
+Both share the exact pass context; the fan-out child executes only when layout optimization is enabled.
+Both result schemas, both flag paths, the fan-out wrapper, and the recorded predecessor and late-shape successor are fixed.

+Focused and reference-based affected sequential validation report `2 passed, 1 xfailed` and `424 passed, 1 xfailed`; the sole expected failure is the deliberately absent future owner.
+Production behavior, dependencies, TensorFlow isolation, the 38-result inventory, and the exactly 128-ID/128-owner phase store remain unchanged.